probot/probot/README.md

 0. Go to the **[demo integration](https://github.com/integration/probot-demo)**, click **Install**, and then select an organization.
 0. Add @probot as a collaborator with write access on your repository.
 0. Create a `.probot.yml` file in your repository with the following contents.
-See [Configuring](#configuring) for more information.
+See [Configuration](docs/configuration.md) for more information on what behaviors can be built.

         behaviors:
           - on: issues.opened